tac0turtle/rawraw/crates/modules/bank/README.md

 #### Burn Operation

 The burn operation destroys tokens, reducing both the holder's balance and the total supply.
-Can be initiated by either the token holder or the denom admin.
+Can be initiated by the token holder only.

   ```rust
    burn(from: AccountID, denom: &str, amount: u128)